QuTech-Delft/cQASM-spec/docs/standard_gate_set/multi_qubit/mq_M.md

 ## Description

 The Magic, or M, gate is a two-qubit gate.
+Its columns are the magic-basis vectors, which are equal to the four Bell states with specific phase factors.
+The magic gate is an important component in KAK circuit decomposition and is used to transform any two-qubit unitary from the standard basis to the magic basis, which makes the extraction of canonical parameters much easier than working in the computational basis.

 ## Properties

+- Perfect Entangler (maximally entangles specific product states);
-- Ising gate
+- Ising gate.

 ## Representation